pchoksy/ptge/README.md

+# Preprocess the data and create HDF5 file

-# To normalize the MPIIFaceGaze dataset, pleas put the file normalize_data.py in the MPIIFaceGaze folder.
+To normalize the MPIIFaceGaze dataset, pleas put the file normalize_data.py in the MPIIFaceGaze folder.
 You also need the files from MPIIGaze dataset.
 They are the files in the folder of 'Evaluation Subset/sample list for eye image' and the '.mat' file.

+In normalize_data.py, change path of this file on line number: 172

      please run: 'python normalize_data.py'

+# Train the gaze moadel

-# To train model, change path of HDF5 file into config file.
+To train model, change path of HDF5 file into config file.

      please run: 'python train.py'